Speciality: Core Psychiatry

 A recent exciting innovation to the scheme has been a complete overhaul of how regional MRCPsych teaching is provided.
-During the first two years (CT1 &CT2), each Wednesday morning during term time core trainees attend the academic programme offered at the Royal Edinburgh Hospital, which is separated by year of training and focuses on the material most likely to be relevant to each core trainee doctor at their stage in the programme.
-This also provides opportunities to network with core trainees from across Scotland.
-Trainees from all years (up until completion of the MRCPsych examinations) then return to Dundee on Wednesday afternoons to participate in a programme of alternating psychotherapy sessions and clinical skills/CASC preparation/simulation sessions/mock CASC examinations.
+During the first two years (CT1 &CT2), each Wednesday morning during term time core trainees attend the academic programme offered at the Royal Edinburgh Hospital virtually, which is separated by year of training and focuses on the material most likely to be relevant to each core trainee doctor at their stage in the programme.
+On Wednesday afternoon, trainees from all years (up until completion of the MRCPsych examinations) participate in a programme of alternating psychotherapy sessions and clinical skills/CASC preparation/simulation sessions/mock CASC examinations.
 Final year core trainees (CT3) have the opportunity to use study leave in a more flexible manner to allow for the more targeted use of time and financial resources depending on each trainee's specific needs and interests.

 In addition to regional teaching, each hospital site has a local teaching programme, allowing core psychiatry doctors to gain relevant competencies in case presentation and critical appraisal.

-If you wish to find out more about the scheme do not hesitate to get in touch with Dr Nick Hughes, Training Programme Director.
+If you wish to find out more about the scheme do not hesitate to get in touch with Dr Laura Sutherland, Training

 Research opportunities are available both through clinical supervisors and through the extensive links we have with the University of Dundee.
 All trainees undertake audit through their local teams as they move through posts; there is an enthusiastic audit lead, and trainees frequently present audits at a range of local, regional and national conferences.
 Teaching opportunities are extremely frequent: there is an expectation to engage with a range of teaching activities at Dundee medical school and core trainees are likely to get involved in teaching, assessment and interviewing during their time with us.
 Finally as a small scheme that values its trainees very highly, you will be able to engage in a range of management activities, including service improvement and design, clinical governance, and managerial activities related to training amongst many other possible activities.